Four Things Done and Taught in Churches that Harm Christians-

 In order for the armor of God to work we have to understand what each piece is, what it does and what we have to do to possess it.
 Then we have to actually do the things that make us spiritually strong and give us protection from the schemes of the enemy (Ephesian 6:10-12, 1st Peter 5:8).

+This reality is perhaps truest of the helmet of salvation.
 Ephesians 6:17 tells Christians to take hold of or to put on “the helmet of salvation”.
-Christians NEED the helmet of salvation because our world is literally plagued with disinformation and deception that can leave us unable to think biblically.
-If we cannot think biblically we will not see life, people and situations the way God sees life, people and situations.
+Christians NEED the helmet of salvation because our world is literally plagued with disinformation and deception that can render us unable to think biblically (Colossians 2:4, Galatians 1:7-9).

 Sigh.